Keyboard shortcuts

 Summary

-Summarises the declared licenses of the specified dependencies.
+Summarises the declared licenses.

 $ cargo licenses summary --depth 1